-recommendations.
-Numerous research trials have demonstrated that feeding excess phosphorus does not improve reproduction efficiency or health of dairy cows.
-When phosphorus is fed in excess of NRC recommendations, additional calcium may be required to maintain normal calcium--phosphorus ratios in the diet.
-Producers and their nutritionists may need to consider limiting the amount of byproduct feeds included in the diet to maintain phosphorus balance and comply with nutrient management plans.
-Researchers are working on technology to reduce the amount of phosphorus in by-product feeds and lessen these concerns.
+Some by-product feeds have higher phosphorus concentrations than traditional feeds.
+Feeding large quantities of these feeds increases the amount of phosphorus excreted by the animal.
+Feeding excess phosphorus will result in increased acreage needed to spread waste on to comply with nutrient management plans, potentially limit future expansion plans or both.
+To minimize these potential problems, supplemental phosphorus should not be included in the diet when by-product feeds provide adequate amounts to meet the National Research Council recommendations.
+Numerous research trials have demonstrated that feeding excess phosphorus does not improve reproduction efficiency or dairy cow health.
+When phosphorus is fed in excess of NRC recommendations, additional calcium may be required to maintain normal calcium-to-phosphorus ratios in the diet.
+Producers and their nutritionist may need to consider limiting the amount of by-product feeds included in the diet to maintain phosphorus balance and comply with nutrient management plans.
+Researchers are working on technology to reduce the amount of phosphorus in by-product feeds to lessen these concerns.

-Wet by-product feeds, such as wet brewers grains, wet corn gluten feed, and vegetable byproducts, must be stored in structures that minimize the runoff of nutrients that leach out during storage.
+Wet by-product feeds, such as wet brewers grains, wet corn gluten feed and vegetable by-products, must be stored in structures that minimize the runoff of nutrients that leach out during storage.
 Nutrients in runoff can potentially have a negative impact on ground or surface water supplies if not contained.
 These wet by-product feeds should be stored in facilities that will contain the runoff, such as pits or plastic bags.